chtoucas/Narvalo.NET/docs/Coding Principles.md

 Solutions
 ---------

-- Narvalo (Core).sln, contains the core libraries.
+- Narvalo (Core).sln, core libraries.
-- Narvalo (Miscs).sln, containes libraries that do not depend on the core libraries.
+- Narvalo (Miscs).sln, misc libraries (do not depend on the core libraries).
 - Narvalo (Mvp).sln, all MVP related libraries (do not depend on the core libraries).
-- Narvalo (Playground).sln, a place "fourre-tout".
+- Narvalo (Playground).sln, "fourre-tout".

 Creating a new project